 ChatMate for WhatsApp is a powerful and blazing fast WhatsApp client for Mac that cares about your privacy by letting you hide text previews, tweak notifications, and enable Stealth Mode, which only displays messages when you hover over them.
 The app also locks itself, provides Touch ID supports, and features a truly customizable interface.

-Uplet is a lightweight Instagram app for Mac that does everything you need instantly.
-You can post multiple photos and videos, edit them, and add captions and emojis in no time.
-In addition, the app supports multiple profiles, so you can maintain both personal and business accounts just by switching a single toggle.
+Grids is a lightweight Instagram app for Mac that lets you DM friends and do anything you usually do in your mobile app.
+Upload multiple photos and videos, add captions, locations, and emojis, search, post Stories directly from your Mac’s desktop, and more.
+In addition, Grids supports multiple profiles, so you can maintain both personal and business accounts just by switching a single toggle.